 If the individual alleges owning other than an equal share of the property (e.g., alleges having a 25 percent ownership interest where there are only two owners), the evidence must support that allegation, as well.

-Manual Title Chapter Page Revisio on Date Virginia Medical Assistance Eligibility M11 July 2 017 Subchapter Subject Page ending with Pag ge M1140.000 TYPES OF COUNTABLE RESOURCES S1140.100) 7 a.
-When to Use
+Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M11 July 2017 Subchapter Subject Page ending with Page M1140.000 TYPES OF COUNTABLE RESOURCES S1140.100) 7

 D. Development and Documentation Current Market Value

 1. Tax Assessment Notice